ChronoSheets/ChronoSheets-CSharp-Client/docs/JobCodesApi.md

 <a name="jobcodesgetjobcodebyid"></a>
 # **JobCodesGetJobCodeById**
-> CsApiApiResponseJobCode JobCodesGetJobCodeById (int? jobCodeId, string xChronosheetsAuth)
+> CSApiResponseJobCode JobCodesGetJobCodeById (int? jobCodeId, string xChronosheetsAuth)

 Get a particular job code by job code id